March 25th, 2014 by Attorney Dan Carman

 Examples of felonies commonly charged in the federal system are conspiracy, fraud, drug distribution, perjury, and offenses related to firearms and child pornography.
 Conviction of any such offense often means time in federal prison.

 A misdemeanor is a less serious offense and almost always carries a less severe punishment than a felony.
 The punishment is usually one year or less – often substantially less – of jail time to be served in somewhere other than a penitentiary, like in a county jail.
 Other penalties, such as a fine, may also be imposed.
-Examples of misdemeanors include DUI (1st, 2nd, and 3rd Offense), theft of items worth less than $500, and possession of marijuana.
+Examples of misdemeanors include DUI (1st, 2nd, and 3rd Offense) – cases where consulting a DUI defense lawyer can be crucial – theft of items worth less than $500, and possession of marijuana.
+For more serious charges, such as felonies, consulting a felony charge lawyer can provide crucial legal guidance and representation.
+Understanding the differences between these charges is vital for anyone facing criminal allegations.

 A violation is the least severe offense of the three, and usually results in a fine, or in some cases, points against a driving record.
 Examples of violations include Speeding and other traffic offenses, such as Careless Driving.